ZackJorquera/petsc-rs/CONTRIBUTING.md

 - [ ] add Quadrature type (https://petsc.org/release/docs/manualpages/FE/PetscQuadrature.html)
   - [ ] do `PetscDTStroudConicalQuadrature`
 - [ ] do `https://petsc.org/release/docs/manualpages/DMPLEX/DMPlexSetClosurePermutationTensor.html`
-- [ ] should the example be in `src/` folders or should we put them in the root with the `Cargo.toml`.
+- [ ] should the examples be in `src/` folders or should we put them in the root with the `Cargo.toml`.
 Or should they just all be in examples/ so that cargo build --examples works.
 - [ ] Add a proc macro or something that does the same thing as PetscFunctionBeginUser and PetscFunctionReturn.
 Or incorporate this into the try `?` operator
 - [ ] For almost every closure, we take a `FnMut` but this might not always be correct.
 I think we should take `Fn`s.
 This is because the method that calls the fn might not take `&mut self`, but some do.
 Look at how MatShell works, I think that is correct.
 - [ ] add `DMPlexInsertBoundaryValues`